Preparation for the funeral service

 Where the funeral service is to be held is an important aspect of funeral planning.

 If a person is a member of a religious congregation, often the service will be held in the local church.
-Alternatively you may prefer to use our chapel, or have the funeral service at some other special place, such as the family home, a park or a community hall or facility The number of mourners expected to attend is often an important consideration when choosing a venue for a funeral service.
+Alternatively you may prefer to use our chapel, or have the funeral service at some other special place, such as the family home, a park or a community hall, the beach, or an outdoor garden.
+The number of mourners expected to attend is often an important consideration when choosing a venue for a funeral service.

-We have the capacity to conduct a powerfully memorable funeral service at any of our venues.
+We have the capacity to conduct a powerfully memorable funeral service at any of our venues whether it be a large crowd or a small intimate number of mourners.
 We can also arrange for refreshments as part of our funeral service provision.

 Clergy and celebrants

 If you belong to a particular church it is likely that your first choice of clergy will be your parish minister or priest.
-Alternatively we can make a recommendation of a minister or priest if you have a chosen religion but do not attend a specific church.
-Many celebrants will also conduct a religious funeral service.
+Alternatively we can make a recommendation of a minister or priest if you wish.
+Alternatively many celebrants will conduct a non-religious service should this be more appropriate.
 Prior to the funeral service the clergy or celebrant will meet with the family to discuss chosen readings, hymns and the flow of the service.

 Families who do not have an affiliation with a church often choose a civil celebrant to conduct the service.

-A civil funeral service usually features a tribute or eulogy and/or a review of the deceased’s life and times, presented by the celebrant or a family member or friend.
+A civil funeral service usually features a tribute or eulogy and/or a life sketch of the deceased person’s life and times, this can be presented by the celebrant or a family member or friend.

-Concluding this you may also include a reflection period, often accompanied by music, and/or an audiovisual presentation.
+Concluding this you may also include a reflection period, often accompanied by music, and/or an audio-visual presentation called a montage.

 For some ideas on how to write a eulogy, you can view our eulogy brochure.

-Readings, prayers and hymns can also be included in a civil funeral service.
+Readings, prayers and hymns can also be included in a civil funeral service, please feel free to contact us at any time for suggestions on these.

 Writing funeral notices for the newspaper

-Our staff can assist in placing funeral notices in nominated newspapers.
-Information included following the deceased’s name may include a nickname, maiden name, date of death, closest relative and subsequent family (children, partners, grand and great grandchildren), parents, brothers, sisters and perhaps a concluding phrase.
+Our staff can assist in placing a family death notice in nominated newspapers.
+Information included following the deceased’s name may include a nickname, maiden name, date of death, closest relatives and subsequent family (children, partners, grand and great grandchildren), parents, brothers, sisters and perhaps a concluding phrase or verse.

 Funeral Service options